Azzun: British Mandate era

-In the 1945 statistics the population of Azzun together with Nabi Ilyas and Islah was 1,190; 1,170 Muslims and 20 Christians.
+In the 1945 statistics, the population of Azzun together with Nabi Ilyas and Islah was 1,190; 1,170 Muslims and 20 Christians.
 Residents owned 23,496 dunams of land, according to an official land and population survey.
 Of this, 5,494 dunams were for plantations and irrigable land and 1,420 were used for cereals, while 55 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Azzun came under Jordanian rule.
 It was annexed by Jordan in 1950.

 The Jordanian census of 1961 found 2,096 inhabitants in Azzun.

 1967 and aftermath

 Since the Six-Day War, Azzun has been under Israeli occupation.
 After the 1995 accords, about 24.7% of the land was classified as Area B, the remaining 75.3% as Area C. Israel has expropriated 268 dunums of village land for the construction of the Israeli settlement of Ma'ale Shomron.

 In 1996 a municipal council was established to administer Azzun's civil affairs.
 The council has eleven members appointed by the Palestinian government.
 In 2012, the villages of Islah and Izbat al-Tabib were merged into the municipality of Azzun upon decree of the Palestinian Ministry of Local Government.

 In 2008, the town's unemployment rate was 19%.
 In 2012, it had increased sharply to 39%.

 Today, the town consists of 9,130 dunams of which 1,209 dunams is built-up area.
 There are four mosques located in the town.
 Most of the population works in agriculture and herding (40%) or trade and handicrafts (41%), while the 19% work in public sectors.
-The major families of Azzun are the ‘Adwan, Badwan, Radwan, Salim, Hussein, Sweidan, Zamari (or Zummary), Abu Hanniya, Odah, Hawashah, Tabib, Suleiman, Radi, Mas’ud and Abu Dayyah.

 As of 2018, Azzun was reported to be the village "with highest number of child arrests in the West Bank per capita."